Koredotcom/koredotai-docs/docs/searchassist/topic-guide/en/latest/sources_actions.md

 <!--#### Topic Guide
 ######  Actions-->

-  Check out our explanatory videos, FAQs, Kore Academy courses and documentation links on Actions.
+  Check out our explanatory FAQs and documentation links on Actions.

 <details>